helm/charts/stable/airflow/README.md

 ### Other-Configs/Local-Binaries

-Please note a folder `~/.local/bin` will be automatically created and added to the PATH so that Bash operators can use command line tools installed by `pip install --user` for instance.
+Please note a folder `~/.local/bin` will be automatically created and added to the PATH so that bash operators can use command line tools installed by `pip install --user`.

 ### Other-Configs/Logging